 No licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.

-This is a Part time day blended course.
+This is a part time day course.
 You will need to attend approximately 6.5 hours of class, over 1 day a week, for 36 weeks.
 As well as the in-class component, you will need to complete approximately 17.8 hours of other study per week.

 IS THIS COURSE RIGHT FOR YOU?